Recap / Cowboy Bebop Session 20 "Pierrot le Fou"

 We go to Spike who is at a pool hall playing against one of the patrons.
 He makes the winning shot and salutes his opponent who heads off.
-Spike heads outside for a smoke and presumably back to the Bebop
+Spike heads outside for a smoke and strolls through an alley, presumably on his way back to the Bebop

 when he comes across the portly man massacring the guards one by one, before eliminating the official in the car.
-Once done, he greets Spike before opening fire on him.
+Once done, the man spots Spike lurking in the alley.
+He greets Spike with a "Hello, boy!" before opening fire on him.
 Spike dodges behind a trash can and returns fire but his bullets are stopped by a force field around the man.
 The lunatic floats over to Spike while engaging in close range combat, and matches Spike blow for blow.
 Even shooting point blank doesn't penetrate the force field.
 Spike takes a beating as the portly man juggles him in the air with kicks before letting him land.
 He then points his gun cane at Spike, preparing to finish him off when the sound of a cat meowing is heard.
 The man is driven into a frenzy, trying to kill the cat (which gets away).

 Spike uses the distraction to shove a conveniently placed gas canister towards the man, then shooting it.
 It explodes, throwing Spike into a wall, bruised but still going.
 A knife appears out of the blast and hits Spike's arm.
 The man emerges from the flames unharmed and opens his coat to reveal an arsenal of weaponry.
 Spike makes a run for it as the man picks a grenade launcher and fires it toward Spike.
 The blast hurls Spike into a nearby river.
 Before the man can continue his pursuit, he hears police sirens in the distance and disappears from the scene.